 Identify the single most important impediment at the Sprint Retrospective and remove it before the end of the next Sprint.
 To remove the top priority impediment, put it in the Sprint Backlog as a task with acceptance tests (see Testable Improvements) that will determine when it is Done.
 Then evaluate the state of the task in the Sprint Review like any other task.

-Focusing attention on the top priority impediment will have the side effect that the team will self-organize to remove other high priority impediments as well, without losing focus on the highest priority impediment.
+Focusing attention on the top priority impediment will have the side effect of the team self-organizing to remove other high-priority impediments as well, without losing focus on the highest-priority impediment.

 ✥ ✥ ✥

-This pattern assures continuously increasing velocity or sustainable high-level velocity (see Notes on Velocity).
-If you are not continuously improving, your velocity will flatline or decrease over time.
+This pattern assures continually increasing efficiency or sustainable high-level work capacity, perhaps as measured by velocity (see Notes on Velocity).
+If you are not continually improving, your throughput will flatline or decrease over time.
 Lean expert Hugo Heitz () emphasized that Scrum teams do not put enough focus on process improvement: “They need to put the kaizen in the backlog.
 They need to Scrum the Scrum.
 They need to use Scrum to make Scrum better.”

 While the ScrumMaster owns the process for creating and prioritizing the impediment list, the whole Scrum Team owns eliminating the impediments.
 Team members can resolve many impediments themselves.
 In other cases, the team may need management help (see Involve the Managers).

-Removing the top priority impediment should yield immediate velocity improvement.
+Removing the top priority impediment should yield immediate improvement in the team’s performance.
 If not, the Scrum Team has not properly analyzed system dynamics and understood the root cause of the primary dysfunction.

-When the team is successful in increasing its velocity the system will re-stabilize after impediment removal and the next most important impediment may be in an unexpected place.
+When the team is successful in increasing its throughput or becoming more efficient, the system will re-stabilize after impediment removal.
+Yet, the next most important impediment may be in an unexpected place.
 So it is likely wasteful for the team to work on multiple impediments or constraints at once.
 Focus on the top priority impediment.

-Scrum is a framework for inspecting and adapting to achieve continuous improvement by removing impediments.
-Continuous improvement will increase velocity and produce a hyperproductive state (at least 400 percent improvement).
-Beedle et al. established the perspective early on (see “Scrum: A Pattern Language for Hyperproductive Software Development” in , pp. 637-651) that Scrum is a pattern language for highly responsive and productive software development.
+Scrum is a framework for inspecting and adapting to achieve continual improvement by removing impediments.
+Continual improvement can dramatically increase performance, even by integral factors of throughput.
+Beedle et al. established the perspective early on (see “Scrum: A Pattern Language for Hyperproductive Software Development” in , pp. 637–51) that Scrum is a pattern language for highly responsive and productive software development.

-Past work in both highly disciplined companies () and dysfunctional companies has shown that every team can achieve a hyperproductive state by implementing specific practices using Scrum.
-For example, Systematic, a CMMI maturity level 5 company, demonstrated that all teams could double their velocity by having software tested at the feature level and bug free at the end of a Sprint.
-A second doubling of velocity was possible by assuring a high ready state of project backlog at the beginning of a Sprint.
+Past work in both highly disciplined organizations () and dysfunctional organizations suggests that any team can achieve an uncharacteristically high state of effectiveness by implementing specific Scrum practices.
+For example, Systematic, a CMMI maturity level 5 company in Denmark, demonstrated that all teams could double the amount of work done by having software tested at the feature level and bug-free at the end of a Sprint.
+A second doubling resulted from a high ready state of the Product Backlog at the beginning of a Sprint.

-A team uses the Happiness Metric as a way to identify and prioritize process improvements.
-On a scale of 1-5 they ask (1) how do they feel about their role in the company and (2) how do they feel about the company.
-Then they share what would make them feel better and the team uses planning poker to estimate the value of things that would make team members feel better.
+A team used the Happiness Metric as a way to identify and prioritize process improvements.
+On a scale of 1–5 they asked: (1) How do you feel about your role in the company?
+(2) How do you feel about the company?
+Then, the team shared what would make the members feel better and used planning poker to estimate the value of things that would make team members feel better.
 The team estimated the value (as opposed to effort) of backlog items as well.
 The team estimated the entire Product Backlog to sum up to 50 points of value.

 “Better user stories” was the top priority improvement for the team.
 The team estimated that removing this impediment would yield over 60 points of value.
 The Chief Product Owner of the Product Owner Team wondered if removing that impediment might double velocity as the impediment value was higher than the entire Product Backlog value for the Sprint.

 The Product Owner put “Improve User Stories” into the Product Backlog and the developers pulled it into the next Sprint with a Definition of Done.
 The team defined this Definition of Done as acceptance tests that had metrics that they calculated at the next Sprint Review.
-They included:
+The metrics included:

-The graph below shows the velocity of the team doing weekly sprints.
-In Sprint 86 (around 12/27/2010) the team doubled in size.
+The graph below shows the velocity of the team doing weekly Sprints.
+In Sprint 86 (around December 27, 2010) the team doubled in size.
 By Sprint 89, “Improve User Stories” became a backlog item in each Sprint.
 Within three Sprints velocity more than doubled.
 The team realized an average 10 percent increase in velocity per Sprint in subsequent Sprints by Scrumming the Scrum.

 Some teams prefer to explicitly put the process improvement item at the top of the Product Backlog instead of immediately just putting it on the Sprint Backlog.
 This emphasizes that working impediments is real work rather than something done by the developers in the margins.
 It is also a formal acknowledgment that the Product Owner has accounted the cost and value of the work.